 1.7.
 Dungeon Runs

 Certain dungeons in Legion will award reputation for their respective factions.
-For the Nightfallen, you will gain reputation inside the Court of Stars and the Arcway instances for each boss you kill.
+For the Nightfallen, you will not gain any reputation from dungeons.

 1.8.
 Duration of the Reputation Grind